1. About

 InventoryIQ

-In this example, when you sell Black legos or Pink legos, the landed costs will be taken from the same batch of POs and will be treated the same for purposes of determining the COGS.
+In the example below, when you sell Black legos or Pink legos, the landed costs will be taken from the same batch of POs and will be treated the same for purposes of determining the COGS.
 In other words, each of the PO cost layers will be merged together for purposes of the FIFO COGS calculation.

-Important note: When you merge 2 products in InventoryIQ, only the recipes and assemblies for the Primary product will remain in existence.
-In other words, in this example, if there were any recipes or assemblies relating to Pink legos, they would be invalid upon the merge and will need to be created again if you unmerge these products later on.
+In other words, in the above example, if there were any recipes or assemblies relating to Pink legos, they would be disappear after the merge and will need to be created again if you unmerge these products later on.
 So, always merge products before adding recipes or assemblies to save yourself some unnecessary inputs.